JC01111/Leetcode/README.md

 ### Sliding Window

 Sliding Window technique is similar to Two Pointers, usually use a left pointer as a "Pivot" to know where we start recently and then update `left += 1`.
+Sometimes we may need to use **hashmaps** to find substring.

 |Sliding Window|||
 |---|---|---|